New Perforating Gun System Increases Safety and Efficiency

 With the DynaStage detonator, the detonator wires have been removed and replaced with an injection-molded connector, eliminating crimped wire connections and the associated risks of wiring damage and poor electrical connections (Fig. 1).
 The detonator was also relocated to the gun body, from the tandem arming sub, which allows the use of a much shorter, disposable perforating gun connector sub and eliminates the port plug.

 The gun is shipped to the wireline customer fully assembled, except for the detonator.
 All preshipping assembly operations are performed in the DynaEnergetics gun assembly line, which has been optimized for high-volume assembly, and automated inspection and electrical verification of the assembled product.
 The production line process mitigates the risk of human error typical in the manual redress, cleaning, wiring, and assembly of conventional perforating guns.
-Field assembly only requires inserting the plug-and-go detonator, shown in Fig. 2, and threading the guns together.
+Field assembly only requires inserting the plug-and-go detonator, shown in Fig. 2 above, and threading the guns together.

 Many additional design changes were made to reduce the chances for human error, assembly damage, or leakage.
 The DynaStage gun system benefits are summarized in the 2015 paper SPE 174922, High-Performance Plug-and-Perf Completions in Unconventional Wells.